lamdu/hypertypes/README.md

 * Their kind is therefore `Knot -> Type`
 * `Knot -> Type` is also the kind of the type inside `Knot`, which is lifted to the type-level using `DataKinds`
 * Wrapping the AST and fix-point type parameters with `Knot`s thus enables the mutual parameterization / recursion

+### Relation to "Hyperfunctions"

+S. Krstic et al [KLP2001] have described the following type which they call a "Hyperfunction":

+    newtype H a b = Phi (H b a -> b)

+`Knot`s are simply isomorphic to `H Type Type` (assuming a `PolyKinds` variant of `H`), so they can be seen as type-level "hyperfunctions".

+For more info on hyperfunctions and their use cases in the value level see [LKS2013].

+#### References

+* [KLP2001] S. Krstic, J. Launchbury, and D. Pavlovic.
+Hyperfunctions.
+In Proceeding of Fixed Points in Computer Science, FICS 2001
+* [LKS2013] J. Launchbury, S. Krstic, T. E. Sauerwein.
+[Coroutining Folds with Hyperfunctions](https://arxiv.org/abs/1309.5135).
+In In Proceedings Festschrift for Dave Schmidt, EPTCS 2013